 Polyester can be knit into thinner and lighter garments than Merino wool.
 The density of Merino wool fabric typically doesn’t go lower than 130g/m2 in order to minimize the durability issues (the thinner the fabric, the less durable it is).

-As polyester absorbs less moisture than Merino wool (0.4% compared to 33%), it doesn’t get as heavy when it’s soaked with sweat or precipitation and also dries much faster.
+As polyester absorbs less moisture than Merino wool (0.4% compared to 33%), it doesn’t get as heavy when it’s soaked with sweat or precipitation and therefore it dries faster.
 However, keep in mind that due to the unique structure of Merino wool fibers, wet Merino clothing doesn’t feel as clammy against the skin as wet clothing made of other materials.
-Read more about this in our article Why should you wear quick drying clothes for hiking.
+Read more about this in our article Why should you wear quick-drying clothes for hiking.

 Merino wool is naturally antimicrobial and thus offers excellent odor-control.
 I’ve tested quite some Merino garments and no matter how long I’ve been wearing them they didn’t stink.
 Polyester, on the other hand, becomes smelly very fast.
 However, some polyester garments utilize anti-odor textile treatments (such as Polygiene) in order to stay fresh for longer.
 Nevertheless, these anti-odor treatments get washed out eventually – no antimicrobial treatment lasts forever.
 Therefore, polyester clothing is not the best option for lengthy activities such as multi-day hiking or backpacking trips.
 If you insist on wearing polyester clothing for lengthy activities such as multi-day hiking or backpacking trips, be sure to use treated polyester – but don’t expect that it will be efficient year in and year out.